 Is Dear Evan Hansen movie safe for kids?
 It’s no secret that I am highly skeptical of all MPAA ratings (um hello, PG-13 Star Wars: The Rise of Skywalker not disclosing any language??).
 With film ratings unpredictable these days, even PG ratings oscillating between Incredibles 2 intense to Christopher Robin calm, having fully disclosed parent guidelines can help determine if a movie is family friendly – and worth paying those movie theater ticket prices.

 Why is Dear Evan Hansen rated PG-13?
-The Dear Evan Hansen movie is rated PG-13 for “some suggestive references, brief strong language, suicide, thematic material.”
+This 2021 Dear Evan Hansen movie is rated PG-13 for “some suggestive references, brief strong language, suicide, thematic material.”
 Big red flags going up yet?
 Yeah, me too.
 Is Dear Evan Hansen safe for kids to see?
-Or is Dear Evan Hansen too scary for kids?
-Let’s talk about it.
+Or is Dear Evan Hansen too scary and too dark for kids?
+Let’s talk about the MPAA movie age rating.
 Here’s what parents need to know before letting their kids watch the new Dear Evan Hansen movie in this Dear Evan Hansen parents guide.